Mathematics

 Classes are designed to prepare students to re-enter their sending school math program when they leave Maine Coast Semester.
 In our non-AP courses, we teach concepts that lend themselves to project-based work.
 It is our belief that this approach leads to improved problem-solving skills, confidence, and enthusiasm for mathematics.
 If a student is concerned about missing topics that are being covered at home, we can work with them on creating an independent study plan for summer or winter break.

 Students must have an understanding of the prerequisite topics to take any of our math courses.
 In rare cases, we find that a student is not prepared to be in the class they have registered for.
 A student in this situation could either change to a lower level, or stay in the class with the support of a tutor from home.
 These decisions are made on a case by case basis with support from our faculty.
-MCS teachers have the capacity to provide help to all students through office hours and group help sessions, but not to provide regular individual tutoring.
+Teachers have the capacity to provide help to all students through office hours and group help sessions, but not to provide regular individual tutoring.

 *All classes require the use of a TI-83/84/89/Nspire calculator.